US Exit Taxes: The Price of Renouncing Your Citizenship

 US citizens who renounce their citizenship are the most common category required to pay an exit tax, as long as they qualify as covered expatriates.
 If you are a US citizen, the IRS will judge whether you are covered or not based on the following factors:

 If your personal net worth exceeds $2 million when you renounce your citizenship, you will be considered a covered expatriate.

-To calculate your net worth, the IRS will add up the value of all of your assets (including unrealized capital gains) and treat them as if you’d sold them all on the day of expatriation.
+To calculate your net worth, the IRS will add up the value of all of your belongings (including unrealized capital gains) and treat them as if you’d sold them all on the day of expatriation.
 (In almost all cases, the value of an asset will be determined by the current fair market value.)

 If the average net income tax over the past five years exceeds a set threshold, you will be considered a covered expat.
 The exact threshold changes from year to year to adjust for inflation.
 In 2022, it was set at $178,000.

 When filing Form 8854, you will be asked to indicate whether you’ve filed tax returns for the previous five years.
 If you have not filed for all five years, you will be considered a covered expat.